FasterXML/jackson-module-kotlin/README.md

 * Release 2.4.4-1 (compatible with Kotlin 0.10.4 [M10 release] and Jackson 2.4.x)
 * Release 2.4.4 (compatible with Kotlin 0.9.66 [M9 release] and Jackson 2.4.x)

+Coming Soon:

+* Release 2.5.1.1 (Compatible with Kotlinb 0.11.91 [M11 release] and Jackson 2.5.x)

+NOTE:  for M11, secondary constructor support has NOT been tested, only primary constructor as before.
+Future updates will look at new language features and Kotlin reflection.

 Gradle:
 ```
 compile 'com.fasterxml.jackson.module:jackson-module-kotlin:2.4.4'